vibhuyadav/zelda/README.md

 * Make IAM policies seperate json documents or use terraform's data.aws_iam_policy_document to create the policy document during apply.
 Right now some of them are inline policies

 * Add more WAF rules

+* Make CD more robust.
+Accept a list of map like this [{"project_env": "website_bucket_name"}] so that codepipeline's module can iterate and create actions using dynamic block.